AnnaG89/thenbteam.github.io/README.md

 thenbteam.github.io

 --------
 This website main purpose is to collect photographers where the theme is picture of new borns.
-The photographers can register and create there own profile where they can display a small portfolio.
+The photographers can register and create their own profile where they can display a small portfolio.
 On the profile you will also find contact information and a link to there website if there is any.

 The Project
 -----------